 Because the name “Umbrella” suggests that it covers everything, often people assume that if they have an Umbrella, they can avoid buying other policies.
 Maybe they don’t need to buy a watercraft policy as protection against boating accident.
 Maybe they don’t need primary liability insurance for their hunting cabin to cover them if there is an injury at that location.
 And maybe they can skip the purchase of an off-road vehicle policy to protect them if someone gets hurt by their four wheeler.
 Unfortunately, none of these assumptions are correct.

 For the most part, Umbrella policies are not intended or priced to provide the first layer of liability protection.
 This is why Umbrella policies specifically required underlying coverage be in place.
-These required underlying limits do vary somewhat from carrier to carrier, but to illustrate how this works, here is what is currently required by one specific carrier who we represent:
+These required underlying limits do vary somewhat from carrier to carrier, but here is an example of one particular carrier's requirements:

 Again, let me be clear that your Personal Umbrella carrier’s underlying insurance requirements may be different than those shown above, as this example is for one specific carrier only.
 Do not rely on these amounts; check your own policy!